 Alleged Pullman stabber to undergo competency evaluation

 Sep.
-15—COLFAX — The woman accused of trying to kill a Pullman man with a knife earlier this month will be evaluated for her mental competency.
+16—COLFAX — The woman accused of trying to kill a Pullman man with a knife earlier this month will be evaluated for her mental competency.

-Whitman County Superior Court Commissioner Douglas Robinson made this order during Tiffany Dennison's scheduled arraignment hearing Friday.
+Whitman County Superior Court Commissioner Douglas Robinson made the order during Tiffany Dennison's scheduled arraignment hearing Friday.

 Dennison is being held in Whitman County Jail for charges of second-degree attempted murder, first-degree assault with a deadly weapon and displaying a weapon capable of producing harm.